 Peacekeeper Cadet Program in Saskatoon has been there since 10 2014.
-Regina's had one for about 15 years, it's called a 11 12 Cadet Program.
-And, the idea is to bring youth from the inner city together to learn about citizenship, cultural 13 history taught by the elders, and spirituality, a little 14 15 bit of discipline.
+Regina's had one for about 15 years, it's called a 11 Cadet Program.
+And, the idea is to bring youth from the 12 inner city together to learn about citizenship, cultural 13 history taught by the elders, and spirituality, a little 14 15 bit of discipline.
 They have classes every couple of weeks.
-They throw in, you know, some drill and things 16 along that line.
-17 last year in late spring, and we invite the mothers, and 1 fathers, and uncles and aunts to come to see their young 2 kids graduate.
-So, the people that come -- it's funny to 3 watch, because a lot of the parents and siblings and stuff, 4 when they come, they may have had bad interactions with the 5 6 police before.
-So, they come, they're very tentative when they come to the hall.
-They don't really, kind of, want to 7 communicate much with the police.
-They're there because 8 9 their child is going to graduate.
+They throw in, you know, some drill and things 16 17 along that line.